nextcloud/news/README.rst

 - Your database uses utf-8
 - Your webserver uses utf-8
 - You use a browser that supports the FileReader API
+- You can use a cron or webcron to call Background Jobs in ownCloud
+- (optional) install php-curl

 How to install the News app
 ---------------------------